TZstatsADS/spr2017-proj3-group11/doc/a_note_on_contributions.md

 Team members:+ Ruxue Peng, Raphaël Ruscassie, Yifei Tang, Chengcen Zhou, Hongyi Zhu

 Summary: In this project, we explored different methods for feature extraction and classification.
+After trying out things, we choose lasso for dimension reduction and the multilayer perceptron classifier, which belongs to the family of neural network.
 We are able to achieve a classification accuracy for images of poodle dogs and fried chicken of 90%.

 [Contribution Statement]

 (1)Data preprocessing: Raphaël, Hongyi, Ruxue
 (2)Feature Selection: Raphaël, Hongyi, Ruxue, Chengcen
 (3)Finding Classifier: Ruxue, Yifei